awslabs/benchmark-ai/README.md

 ./baictl.sh --help
 ```

-If you want baictl.sh to be available as baictl in termianl do the following:
+If you want baictl.sh to be available as baictl in terminal do the following:

 ```
 cd && mkdir -p work && cd work